 Cranberry Chutney

 This Cranberry Chutney is sweet, spicy, and tangy, all at the same time.
 It is like a flavor burst in your mouth, with the cranberries, apples, orange juice, and spices.
-Make it in the instant pot or stovetop in just 30 minutes.
+Make it in the Instant Pot or on the stovetop in just 30 minutes.
 Enjoy it on a cheese tray, or with your favorite appetizer or sandwich!

 Prep Time: 10 minutes